Nokonoshima Island 能古島

-Stepping off from the ferry and onto Nokonoshima, you'll find an information center and a small market selling locally grown produce.
-Much of the produce will have been freshly picked and packaged that day from the farms dotted across the island.
-The seasonal fruit and vegetables are delicious and are often significantly cheaper than in the city.
+Stepping off from the ferry and onto Nokonoshima, you'll find an information center and a small market (Noko no Ichi) selling locally grown produce.
+Much of the produce will have been freshly picked that day from the farms dotted across the island.
+The seasonal fruit and vegetables are fresh and delicious.

 City and ocean views

-The island is small enough to walk around (and is a great place to cycle due to the lack of cars), but there is also an island bus for those who want to pick up the pace.
-Head to the center of the island for spectacular views across the city and sea.
+The island has a circumference of 12 kilometers, and is small enough to walk around (and is a great place to cycle due to the lack of cars), but there is also an island bus for those who want to pick up the pace.
+Visit the center of the island for spectacular views across the city and sea.

 Fields of flowers at Nokonoshima Island Park

 On the island's northern tip is the Nokonoshima Island Park, a beautifully tended flower garden and activity park with magnificent seasonal displays.
-The park's cosmos display in autumn, with some 300,000 flowers in bloom on a field that slopes gently down to the sea, is known across Kyushu.
-In early spring, Japanese daffodils bloom, while later in the year, the whole park turns yellow with sunflowers and scarlet sage.
-A guide to these seasonal flowers can be found on the park's website.
+It is famous for the approximately 30,000 cosmos that bloom in the gently sloping field in autumn.
+In winter, daffodils bloom, and in spring, yellow nanohana blossoms bloom like a yellow carpet, creating beautiful contrast to the cherry blossoms and seaside.
+In summer, the entire park blooms with sunflowers and scarlet sage.
+Information on the seasonal flowers can be found on the park's website.

 Summer splash and camping fun

 During the warmer summer months, you can camp, swim and enjoy water sports at the Nokonoshima Camp Mura Beach Resort.
 Nothing is left to chance here, and the campsite has showers, fire pits, and even small lodge houses to rent for an exceptionally comfy camping experience.